 Seamlessly find what you want with Insights.

-MS has us believing that Microsoft Office 2016 tools has indeed smartened up in several ways.
+MS has us believing that Microsoft Office 2016 tools have indeed smartened up in several ways.
 Smart assistant, smart sharing features, and an even smarter (Bing-powered) lookup called Insights.
 You can highlight text from your files in Word, Excel, PowerPoint (and even Outlook) and use Insights to instantly find related pages, articles, and images on the web.
 This is mighty helpful for students slogging through a tough assignment and appreciative of expert online help!

 Use Excel 2016 to forecast.

 Now, this is one feature that’s sure to be a hit with Stats’ and Analytics’ students.
-We’ve traditionally used Excel, to sum up, lists, create a bar graph or chart or two, or perhaps even introduce an interactive dashboard.
+We’ve traditionally used Excel, to sum up lists, create a bar graph or chart or two, or perhaps even introduce an interactive dashboard.
 Now, your sheets can truly blow away their audience with clever forecasting.

 Simply capture your data (aka historical data) onto an Excel 2016 sheet, and use the forecasting feature to predict values for the future.
-(Excel extends this onto a new sheet so your old sheet is left untouched).
+(Excel extends this onto a new sheet, so your old sheet is left untouched).

 Now, you look like the expert you’re studying to be!